RIKEN-RCCS/lens3/doc/design.md

       --No negative cache.
         --The possibility of over-rejection cannot be ruled out: Causes a Type II error.

     2. Get the HTTP Host header.
-Compare with delegate hostname. (case insensitive) --Goto 4; if there is no Host header (not direct hostname) --goto 3; if not direct hostname (if direct hostname) --goto 4; for direct hostname (not direct hostname)
+Compare with facade hostname. (case insensitive) --Goto 4; if there is no Host header (not direct hostname) --goto 3; if not direct hostname (if direct hostname) --goto 4; for direct hostname (not direct hostname)

     3. Access with direct hostname
-      --If Host is not delegate hostname, Host is the key and Routing Table Look up (directHostname) and extract MinIO Address.
+      --If Host is not facade hostname, Host is the key and Routing Table Look up (directHostname) and extract MinIO Address.
 Get MinIO Address If you go to 6;
       --otherly goto 5;